The other method for chemical oxygen demand (COD) and biological oxygen demand (BOD)

-Rapid COD testing procedure, results within 15 minutes
+Rapid COD and BOD testing procedure, results within 15 minutes

-COD test kit with no toxic or hazardous chemicals
+COD and BOD test kit with no toxic or hazardous chemicals

 The PeCOD is very user friendly and accurate.
 Though for me the best aspect of the PeCOD is how fast the test us.
 This revolutionary piece of equipment is a fast but powerful way of COD analysis, giving consistent and quality results every test.

 James Bissell, Bridgenorth Aluminium

 How to Prepare a PeCOD Sample by Filtering

 What is oxygen demand?